ajvelo/Flutter-Films/lib/README.md

 ## Clean Architecture for Flutter

 Clean Architecture was conceptualised before Flutter came into existence.
 In addition, the diagram above relates to a general approach to developing software as opposed to focusing on a specific platform.
-Nonetheless, we can create our own Clean Architecture diagram and apply it specific to Flutter.
+Nonetheless, we can create our own Clean Architecture diagram and apply it specifically to Flutter.

 <img src="../screenshots/flutter-architecture.png" alt="Screenshot" width="500" height="500">